A crowd of more than a 100,000 will watch and participate in today’s Pase del Niño parade

 After the parade is over, it’s time for a rest.

-Although the Christmas Eve parade may be the main event, the Pase del Niño celebration is a three-month-long activity, beginning the first Sunday after Advent and continuing until Carnival in February.
+Although the Christmas Eve parade may be the main event, the Pase del Niño celebration is a three-month-long festival, beginning the first Sunday after Advent and continuing until Carnival in February.
 The tradition also includes Novenas, nine consecutive nights of song, food and prayer, celebrated in homes and churches.
 On Christmas Eve, the Misa del Gallo, or Rooster Mass, was celebrated in the Cathedral and local churches.

 Organizers say that the parade has a strong connection to the United States.
 Ecuadorians who live in the U.S. are major contributors, says Noroña.
 “Those who have done well there send money as thanks for their safe passage and future success.”